-How many credits should students study?
+A copy of a recent English Language test, taken within 2 years and 5 months of the course start date.
+The requirements for the Study Abroad and Exchange programme are IELTS 6.0 with no subtest less than 5.5.
+Please see accepted English testing options on our English Language requirements web page.
+All nominated students will receive the UofG English Language Proficiency form.
+Students need to ensure their passport is valid for the full duration of study.
+If a new or renewed passport is required students should apply as soon as possible to provide with their application.
+All supporting documents must be received by 30 June in order to complete processing and issue essential visa documentation.
 A full course load for one semester is 60 Glasgow credits.
 A full course load for the full academic year is 120 credits.
 Most courses are 20 credits but some can be 10, 15 or 30 credits.

-When selecting courses as part of the online application, please advise students to select more courses than the required course load of 60 credits per semester.
-This allows some flexibility if they cannot be enrolled on their preferred course choices due to timetable clashes, course availability or if the course is not running.

-Please note the University of Glasgow does not permit students to underload or overload.
-The above courseloads are University mandated.

-How do students choose courses?

-Students must choose courses as part of their online application.

-Courses are ranked in order of preference and when courses are academically approved students will be enrolled in these in order of preference, subject to course availability.
+Please note the above courseloads are University mandated.
+The University of Glasgow does not permit students to underload or How many overload without UofG approval. credits should students When selecting courses as part of the online application, students study? should select more courses than the required course load of 60 credits per semester.
+Students should refer to UofG guides and course match carefully.
+Courses are not guaranteed.
+Students must be flexible and have alternatives.
+Students must choose courses as part of their online application and must refer to the Visiting Students Course How do Selection Guide for any restrictions that may apply. students choose Courses are ranked in order of preference and when courses are academically approved students will be enrolled in these in courses? order of preference, subject to academic approval and course availability.

-Students must choose specific courses and NOT general subject areas.

-Course details can be found on our on our webpages and students should refer to the Visiting Students Course Selection Guide when choosing.

-Students do not need to look at the pre-requisites on the course catalogue.
-These apply to degree-seeking students only.

-They can select courses from multiple colleges across the University, regardless of which college they have selected on their application.

-Level 1 and 2 courses are lower-level courses that require no/little previous experience.

-Level 3 and 4 courses are upper-level courses that require at least two years background experience in the subject area that will be studied at Glasgow.
+- Students must choose specific courses and NOT general subject areas. - Course details can be found on our on our webpages and students should refer to the Visiting Students Course Selection Guide when choosing. - Pre-requisites listed in the course catalogue may not apply to visiting students, but these should be considered in conjunction with the provided course selection guide. - Students may request courses from different Colleges and Schools across the University, regardless of which College they have selected on their application.
+However, timetable clashes are likely, and these are not permitted. - Level 1 and 2 courses are lower-level courses that require no/little previous experience. - Level 3 and 4 courses are upper-level courses that require at least two years background experience in the subject area that will be studied at Glasgow.